 In This Article

 One out of every two people will have an STD before the age of 25.
 Being sexually active puts you at risk.

-According to Dr. Harshi Dhingra, most sexually transmitted diseases don’t have any signs or symptoms.
+According to our in-house medical expert, Dr. Harshi Dhingra, most sexually transmitted diseases don’t have any signs or symptoms.
 You and your partner(s) may have an STD and not know it.

 Getting tested for STDs should be a top priority.
 But constant doctor visits can be embarrassing for most people.
 They avoid testing and resort to home remedies for their symptoms.

 “Regardless of what STD you have, there is really nothing that can be done at home which would cure or treat it.
 If you suspect having one, the first step is to get tested," says Dhingra.